sdoddler/forwarder-hook/README.md

 This Hookhash only works for Testnet.
 The Hookhash is 1A9D1EEA98A9BE3C45A35872E51E36B6E73CBB7033A96CE0D98DB484215E0494

+1. You can do it by [XRPLWin Hook Install Tool](https://xahau-testnet.xrplwin.com/tools/hook/from-hash)

+2. Or you can do it sending the transaction below:

 HookOn is activated to trigger for Invoke, Payment and URIToken_Buy.
 You can verify it copying the HookOn value (FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF7FFFFFFFFFFFF7FFFFFBFFFFE) in this website: https://richardah.github.io/xrpl-hookon-calculator/

     const prepared = {